lamberta/devkit-doc/guide/game-walkthrough.md

 to see how the components of the Game Closure SDK fit together.

 This walk-through assumes that you have the Game Closure SDK up and running.
-See the [Getting Started Guide](../guide/getting-started.html) for details on how to get set up.
+See the [Quick Start Guide](../guide/quick-start.html) for details on how to get set up.

 ## Game Install